-Pursuant to GASB Statement No. 34, the Financing Corporation's financial report includes three basic financial statements: the statement of net position; the statement of revenues, expenses, and changes in net position; and the statement of cash flows.
+Pursuant to GASB Statement No. 34, the Financing Corporation's financial report includes three basic financial statements: the statements of net position; the statements of revenues, expenses, and changes in net position; and the statements of cash flows.
 The MD&A, financial statements and notes thereto, encompass the Financing Corporation and its blended component unit, the USF Property Corporation.

-The statement of net position reflects the assets, deferred outflows of resources, liabilities and deferred inflows of resources of the Financing Corporation, using the accrual basis of accounting, and presents the financial position of the Financing Corporation at a specified time.
+The statements of net position reflect the assets, deferred outflows of resources, liabilities and deferred inflows of resources of the Financing Corporation, using the accrual basis of accounting, and present the financial position of the Financing Corporation at a specified time.
 The difference between total assets and deferred outflows of resources less total liabilities and deferred inflows of resources is net position.
 The net position is an indicator of the Financing Corporation's financial health.

-The statement of revenues, expenses, and changes in net position presents the Financing Corporation's revenue and expense activity, categorized as operating and nonoperating.
+The statements of revenues, expenses, and changes in net position present the Financing Corporation's revenue and expense activity, categorized as operating and nonoperating.
 Revenues and expenses are recognized when earned or incurred, regardless of when cash is received or paid.

-The statement of cash flows provides information in the form of cash inflows and outflows summarized by operating activities, capital and related financing activities, and investing activities.
-This statement will assist in evaluating the Financing Corporation's ability to generate net cash flows and its ability to meet its financial obligations as they come due.
+The statements of cash flows provide information in the form of cash inflows and outflows summarized by operating activities, capital and related financing activities, and investing activities.
+These statements will assist in evaluating the Financing Corporation's ability to generate net cash flows and its ability to meet its financial obligations as they come due.